waywardphilosopher/parami/src/data/blog/Knowing/2026-04-01-ways-of-knowing-15.md

 ## This Week's Reading

-In the first reading, we'll be looking at the preface of Robin Wall Kimmerer's book, as well as the first two chapters.
+In the first reading, we'll be looking at the preface of Robin Wall Kimmerer's book, as well as the first chapter.
 We'll be exploring how the author moves between myth and science, and we'll be thinking about myth, metaphor, scientific enquiry and knowledge — and how all these are braided together in the book.

 We'll start by weaving some myths of our own, and thinking about myth as a way of thinking.